AJEETX/PetRego.Demo/README.md

 - Version 1 :
 ```
 A REST API that allows it to maintain a list of owners, their pets, and attributes.
+The most common request will be to look up the pets that belong to a person.

 - Their details are:
 The owner's name
 The pet's name
 The type of animal (we particularly care about dogs, cats, chickens and snakes).

-In version 1, The most common request will be to look up the pets that belong to a person. `
+  `
 ```
 - Version 2:
 ```